ying531/predictive-shift/README.md

 ### Acknowledgments

-Special thanks to  Diana Da In Le for offering the data pre-processing code for the ManyLabs1 dataset.
+Special thanks to  Diana Da In Le for contributing the data pre-processing code for the ManyLabs1 dataset.